Hibernaculum (zoology): Insects

-Lady beetles
+Lady bugs

-Some insects, like convergent lady beetles, reuse the same hibernacula, year after year.
+Some insects, like convergent lady bugs, reuse the same hibernacula, year after year.
 They converge with other lady beetles and migrate to hibernacula used by prior generations.
 They are able to find old hibernacula due to hydrocarbons released by lady beetle feet which create a lasting path.
 This allows lady beetles to retrace their footsteps to previously used hibernacula.
 Their tendency to aggregate and overwinter in groups is likely due to their attraction to similar environments and conspecifics.
 Beetles use rock crevices as hibernacula, often clumping in them, in groups.
 These rock crevices are found in rock fields the beetle are attracted to for high levels of vegetation and greenery.

 Other insects

 Other types of insect hibernacula include self-spun silk hibernacula, such as those made and used by spruce budworms as they moult and overwinter in their second instars.
 An example is the eastern spruce budworm which creates hibernacula after dispersing during its first instar then overwinter before emerging from the hibernacula in early May.
 Woolly bear caterpillars overwinter as caterpillars and grow to be isabella tiger moths.
 They use plant debris as makeshift hibernacula, to protect themselves from extreme elements.
 Some butterflies, like the white admiral butterfly also only mature halfway as a caterpillar before hibernating for the winter.
 For freeze-avoidant insects, ideal hibernacula are dry, as freeze-avoidant insects are less likely to dampen and freeze in them, however moist hibernacula promote inoculative freezing for freeze-tolerant insects.